Remote pairing within the Atom text editor, powered by Pusher.

 AtomPair: Disconnect, and you will be disconnected from Pusher, and the file will be free for you to save.

 Currently, you are given default Pusher credentials when you install the package, so that you can get started with as less friction as possible.
 Communication will take place over a randomly generated channel name.
 However, for improved security, we encourage you to create a free account and enter your own app key and app secret by going to your Package Settings.
 A free Sandbox plan should be more than enough for your pairing sessions.
+Note that you must enable client-events in App Settings when you create a new Pusher app, otherwise this plugin will not work.

 Here is a current list of features: